-A student who is eligible for readmission into the nursing program is a student who made a D, F, or W in a required nursing course at Georgia Highlands College.
+A student who is eligible for readmission into the nursing program is a student who made a D, F, or W in a required nursing course at Floyd College.
 The student must be able to complete all nursing courses within a four-year period to be an eligible applicant for readmission.
 This includes a previously course(s) taken where a grade of C or above was received.
 Readmission is limited to one time in any of the Associate Degree Nursing tracks.
 The applicant must meet the current admission requirement for all nursing applicants.
 Applicants seeking readmission will be considered on a space available basis.

 - 1. Approval of the nursing faculty is required for re-entry into the nursing sequence. - 2.
-Have a 2.5 or higher college grade point average in the required general academic courses. - 3.
-Students seeking readmission into the program must inform the Director of Nursing in writing, at least three months before the term in which they wish to re-enter.
+Have a 2.5 or higher college grade point average. - 3.
+Students seeking readmission into the program must inform the Director of Nursing in writing, at least three months before the term in which they wish to reenter.
 A letter should be submitted identifying the reason(s) for failure to progress in the nursing program, the reason(s) the applicant would like to be readmitted, and the circumstances that have changed to indicate successful completion of the program. - 4.
 A student who makes a D, F, or W in either the generic or LPN bridge, or Paramedic bridge nursing sequence will be considered for readmission within that nursing sequence one time only.
 The generic nursing sequence is defined as NURS 1101, NURS 1102, NURS 2204, and NURS 2205.
 The LPN bridge sequence is defined as NURS 1103, NURS, 2204, and NURS 2205.
-The Paramedic bridge sequence is defined as NURS 1104, NURS 2204, and NURS 2205.

-- 5. A student who has been dismissed from the college for any reason will not be considered for readmission into the nursing program. - 6.
-All nursing courses must be completed within a four-year period. - 7.
-LPN-RN and Paramedic-RN students only: unsatisfactory completion of NURS 1103 or NURS 1104 (D, F, or W) will not allow re-entry into NURS1103.
+The Paramedic bridge sequence is defined as NURS 1104, NURS 2204, and NURS 2205. - 5.
+A student who has been dismissed from the college for any reason will not be considered for readmission into the nursing program. - 6.
+All nursing courses must be completed within a four-year period. - LPN-RN and Paramedic-RN students only: unsatisfactory completion of NURS 1103 or NURS 1104 (D, F, or W) will not allow re-entry into NURS1103.
 A student may apply for admission to the nursing sequence beginning with NURS 1101.

-Requirements for Promotion and Graduation in the Nursing Program
+REQUIREMENTS FOR PROMOTION AND GRADUATION IN THE NURSING PROGRAM

-- A nursing student must maintain an average of 75 percent or a grade of C in a nursing course, achieve a "satisfactory" evaluation of clinical performance and successful completion of required exit examinations in order to advance to the next nursing course or graduate from the program. - Incomplete grades in nursing courses must be completed within the time specified by the nursing faculty.
-If this is not done, the student will automatically receive an F. - The student must meet all the requirements for graduation specified by the college and the nursing program. - The student must maintain certification in American Heart Association Basic Life Support (BLS) throughout the program. - Other requirements to register for sophomore nursing classes: - Annual TB skin test - Proof of 3rd Hepatitis B vaccine and Hepatitis titer - The nursing faculty reserves the right to reconsider all stated nursing policies under unusual circumstances.
+A nursing student must maintain an average of 75 percent or a grade of C in a nursing course, achieve a "satisfactory" evaluation of clinical performance and successful completion of required exit examinations in order to advance to the next nursing course or graduate from the program.

-Estimated Costs
+Incomplete grades in nursing courses must be completed within the time specified by the nursing faculty.
+If this is not done, the student will automatically receive an F.

+The student must meet all the requirements for graduation specified by the college and the nursing program.

+The student must maintain certification in American Heart Association Basic Cardiopulmonary Life Support (BCLS) throughout the program.

+The nursing faculty reserves the right to reconsider all stated nursing policies under unusual circumstances.

+ESTIMATED COSTS